New York Governor Andrew Cuomo resigns amid sexual harassment allegations | Law-Order

 ''Government really needs to function today.
 Government needs to perform.
 It is a matter of life and death….and wasting energy on distractions is the last thing that State Government should be doing. ''And I cannot be the cause of that.
 New York tough means New York loving.
 And I love New York.
 And I love you.
 Everything I have ever done has been motivated by that love.
 And I would never want to be unhelpful in any way.
 I think that given the circumstances, the best way I can help now is if I step aside and let government get back to governing," Cuomo said ''Therefore that's what I'll do because I work for you and doing the right thing is doing the right thing for you,'' he added.

-He said the transition must be seamless and his lieutenant governor Kathy Hochul “can come up to speed quickly.”
+He said the transition must be seamless and his lieutenant governor Kathy Hochul "can come up to speed quickly."
+He said the situation against him was politically motivated. ''I'm a New New Yorker, born and bred.
+I am a fighter and my instinct is to fight through this controversy because I truly believe it is politically motivated.
+I believe it is unfair and it is untruthful.
+And I believe it demonizes behavior that is unsustainable for society.''
+He said rashness has replaced reasonableness, loudness has replaced soundness and ''Twitter has become the public square for policy debate.''
+Cuomo said there is an intelligent discussion to be had on gender-based actions, on generational and cultural behavioral differences, on setting higher standards and finding reasonable resolution.
+"But the political environment is too hot, and it is too reactionary for that now.
+And it is unfortunate."
 Last week, independent investigators appointed by New York Attorney General Letitia James released their report into the multiple allegations of sexual harassment against Cuomo.

 After nearly five months, the investigators concluded that Cuomo "did sexually harass multiple women — including former and current state employees — by engaging in unwanted groping, kissing, and hugging, and making inappropriate comments," James said in a statement.
 The governor and his senior staff took actions to retaliate against at least one former employee for coming forward with her story.
 Cuomo's Executive Chamber fostered a "toxic" workplace that enabled "harassment to occur and created a hostile work environment."
 The investigators found that Cuomo's actions and those of the Executive Chamber violated multiple state and federal laws, as well as the Executive Chamber's own written policies.